AlfonsoRReyes/cheerpj-osp_ode/README.md

 ## Run

 ### Remotely (via GitHub)
 This assumes you have this folder in GitHub.
-We will need to change `index.html` file on line 13, cited above, as this:
+We will need to change `index.html` file on line 13, as this:
 ```js
 await cheerpjRunJar("/app/cheerpj-osp_ode/osp_ode_examples.jar");
 ```